reviewboard/rb-gateway/README.md

 Testing
 -------

-`go test` will run automated tests against rb-gateway.
+Run `go test ./...` to run tests for rb-gateway and all sub-packages.

 License
 -------